milan-miscevic/egc-services/README.md

 ## Installation

-Run docker-compose to pull images, and build and start containers.
+Run docker-compose to pull and build images and start containers.

 ```bash
 docker-compose up -d